 Priority Constraint – Route Planning Business Rule

-Route4Me provides multiple route optimization options that allow you to get the most efficient and cost-effective stop sequences.
-For more control over your routes, Route4Me enables you to define a priority value for each stop on the route.
-The higher the priority, the closer to the beginning of the route a stop will be inserted (“1” is the highest priority and “999999” is the lowest priority).
+The Route4Me route optimization software provides multiple route optimization options that allow you to get the most efficient and cost-effective stop sequences on your multi stop routes.
+For more control over your optimized routes with multiple destinations, the Route4Me route planning software enables you to define an order priority value for each stop on the route.
+The higher the priority, the closer to the beginning of the route a stop will be inserted (1 is the highest priority and 999999 is the lowest order priority for a route stop).
 The Priority Constraint can be applied in numerous use cases, for example, when you first want to visit VIP customers or those who paid more for the earlier in the day service.
 You might also want to assign a higher priority to perishable or fragile items to make sure that they are handled earlier in the day.
-Moreover, with Route4Me’s near real-time data synchronization, managers and dispatchers back at the office can make changes to the priority of particular stops, and the drivers who are out in the field can receive instant live updates on their mobile devices using Route4Me’s Android and iOS apps.
+Moreover, with Route4Me’s near real-time data synchronization, managers and dispatchers back at the office can make changes to the priority of particular stops, and the drivers who are out in the field can receive instant live updates on their mobile devices using Route4Me’s Android and iOS Route Planner apps.

 Viewing and Changing Priority of Stops from the Route4Me Web Platform